Crypto art isn’t as absurd as it seems

 I have no doubt that, right now, there’s a big NFT bubble.

-There have been lots of bubbles before – tulips, baseball cards, Beanie Babies – objects that were flying off the shelves one year and then piled up in landfills the next.
+There have been lots of bubbles before–tulips, baseball cards, Beanie Babies–objects that were flying off the shelves one year and then piled up in landfills the next.
 And, in a bubble, a few headline-making winners get rich, while a whole lot of others lose their shirts.
 Even if crypto art lasts, maybe the particular artist or platform where you’re buying won’t be popular in the future.

 My feelings about crypto art aside, I do believe that art is, fundamentally, a social activity.
-The more our social lives are lived online, the more it may make sense for some people to have their art collections online, too – whether or not blockchain is involved.
+The more our social lives are lived online, the more it may make sense for some people to have their art collections online, too–whether or not blockchain is involved.

 Aaron Hertzmann is affiliate faculty of computer science at the University of Washington.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.